• Home

 " I have not been part of a more meaningful experience."

-"As a professional educator of almost 40 years, I have not been part of a more meaningful experience than the Schools of Character process.
-The 11 Principles has helped us to evaluate ourselves in such a way that it elevated us to the next level in developing a true culture of good character.
-And the most amazing and beneficial aspect is that it is on-going.
-More than being certified as a School of Character, the 11 Principles is a tool for continued improvement at Eisenhower."
+"As a professional educator of almost 40 years, I have not been part of a more meaningful experience.
+The 11 Principles helps us evaluate ourselves in such a way that it elevates to the next level in developing a true culture of good character.
+The most and beneficial aspect is that it is on-going.
+More than being certified as a School of Character, the 11 Principles is a tool for continued improvement."

 Charlotte Oates, former Principal